RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 A little explanation of the above points:

- 1. is in order for serverless to actually perform the deployment and create your resources
+ 1. is in order for Serverless to actually perform the deployment and create your resources
  2. is a special case, which will be explained soon
  3. is so it can perform actions on your resources

-Because serverless prefixes your project's services with the service name, I typically write the IAM PolicyDocuments to be limited to only those resources, which looks like this:
+Because Serverless prefixes your project's services with the service name, I typically write the IAM PolicyDocuments to be limited to only those resources, which looks like this:

 ```
   ServerlessDeploymentRole: